Mexico–United States border wall: Biden administration (2021–2025)

+United States Army Corps of Engineers South Pacific Border District employees monitor airlift operations during make safe work at the San Diego 4 former DoD-funded border barrier construction site near San Diego, California (February 9, 2022).

+On September 2, 2021, it was reported that unfinished flood gates along the incomplete border barrier in the Tucson Sector were damaged by storm debris during monsoon season.
+This damage was attributable to the lack of additional design features to slow or stop debris that were not installed and completed before work was paused by the Biden Administration's Presidential Proclamation.

+On December 18, 2021, the Texas Facilities Commission installed the first border wall panel on state-owned land for its Texas Border Infrastructure Program.
+Texas continued building border wall during the rest of the Biden administration.

+In January 2022, the United States Army Corps of Engineers transferred excess border barrier material to New River, Arizona for delivery to Davis–Monthan Air Force Base.

 On July 28, 2022, the Biden administration announced it would fill four wide gaps in Arizona near Yuma, an area with some of the busiest corridors for illegal crossings.

-In October 2023, Biden announced he would restart wall construction due to the surge of migrant crossings, while White House Press Secretary Karine Jean-Pierre stated that Biden believed that a border wall is "not effective".
-To expedite production, the Biden administration would waive more than two dozen laws that "protect air, water and endangered species" such as the Clean Air Act, the Endangered Species Act and the National Historic Preservation Act.
+In October 2023, Biden announced he would restart wall construction due to the surge of migrant crossings, while White House press secretary Karine Jean-Pierre stated that Biden believed that a border wall is "not effective".
+To expedite construction, the Biden administration would waive more than two dozen laws that "protect air, water and endangered species" such as the Clean Air Act, the Endangered Species Act and the National Historic Preservation Act.
 The administration claimed that the money for the wall construction was "allocated during Trump's term in 2019."
 In 2021, the congress controlled by the Democratic Party ignored Biden's request to rescind the funds.
 The decision was praised by former president Donald Trump and criticized by Mexican president Andres Manuel Lopez Obrador as "a step backwards" and Jonathan Blazer, director of border strategies for the American Civil Liberties Union as "doubling down on the failed policies of the past."
+The nearly 20 miles of additional barrier in Starr County, Texas would be a "movable" design which Rodney S. Scott, a former United States Border Patrol Chief at the time, claimed would be "downgraded border wall."

+On December 14, 2024, it was reported that sections of Arizona border wall were listed for public auction.
+On December 20, 2024, it was reported that President-elect Trump had asked a court to halt the sale of unused border wall materials by the Biden Administration.
+On January 8, 2025, Texas Attorney General Ken Paxton announced that he secured a court order to prevent the Biden Administration from auctioning off or disposing of any border wall materials prior to President-elect Trump assuming office.